heroku/heroku-buildpack-nginx/readme.md

 You can provide your own NGINX config by creating a file named `nginx.conf.erb` in the config direcotry of your app.
 Start by copying the buildpack's [default config file](https://github.com/ryandotsmith/nginx-buildpack/blob/master/config/nginx.conf.erb).

+### Customizable NGINX Compile Options

+See [scripts/build_nginx.sh](scripts/build_nginx.sh) for the build steps.
+Configuring is as easy as changing the "./configure" options.

 ### Application/Dyno coordination

 The buildpack will not start NGINX until a file has been written to `/tmp/app-initialized`.
 Since NGINX binds to the dyno's $PORT and since the $PORT determines if the app can receive traffic, you can delay NGINX accepting traffic until your application is ready to handle it.
 The examples below show how/when you should write the file when working with Unicorn.